 Origin of the Egyptian Mau cat breed

-As you can tell by the name the Egyptian Mau cat breed was first developed within Egypt thousands of years ago where it was first used to help reduce the rodent population that would threaten food supplies held within the ancient Egyptian silo’s.
-A role that was very important during this time because living in the Egyptian desert is not an easy thing to do, and the ever-present risk of famine was never far from any Egyptians consciousness.
+As you can tell by the name, the Egyptian Mau cat breed was first developed within Egypt thousands of years ago, where it was first used to help reduce the rodent population that would threaten food supplies held within the ancient Egyptian silos.
+This role was vital during this time because living in the Egyptian desert wasn’t easy, and the ever-present risk of famine was never far from any Egyptians ‘ obsessions.

 This is probably why…